vojay-dev/vojay-dev.github.io/_posts/2024-04-14-gemini-movie-detectives.md

 For example, the question prompt for Gemini contains this instruction:

 {% highlight text %}
-Strictly use the following template to reply:
+Your reply must only consist of three lines!
+You must only reply strictly using the following template for the three lines:
 Question: <Your question>
 Hint 1: <The first hint to help the participants>
 Hint 2: <The second hint to get the title more easily>